-Information required from all the Registrants subject to Annex VIII of REACH b.
-If the results of the in vitro test requested under A.1 are positive:
+Information required from all the Registrants subject to Annex VII of REACH

-- In vitro cytogenicity study in mammalian cells (Annex VIII, Section 8.4.2., test method: OECD TG 473) or In vitro micronucleus study (test method: OECD TG 487); - 2.
-In vivo genetic toxicity study (Annex VIII, Section 8.4., column 2) to be selected according to the following specifications: - a.
-If the results of the in vitro test requested under A.1 are negative:
+- 1. In vitro cytogenicity study in mammalian cells (test method: OECD TG 473) or In vitro micronucleus study (test method: OECD TG 487) (triggered by Annex VII, Section 8.4., Column 2); - 2.
+In vivo genetic toxicity study (triggered by Annex VII, Section 8.4., Column 2) to be selected according to the following specifications: - a.
+If the results of the in vitro test requested under section 1 are negative:

-In vivo mammalian alkaline comet assay (test method: OECD TG 489) in rats, or if justified, other rodent species, oral route, on the following tissues: liver, glandular stomach and duodenum;
+In vivo mammalian alkaline comet assay (test method: OECD TG 489) in rats, or if justified, in other rodent species, oral route, on the following tissues: liver, glandular stomach and duodenum.